Linux Audio Plugin Development (LAPD)

 - A growing number of professional Linux users are willing to pay for software, as seen in other industries such as video production, with vendors like Blackmagic Design and paid products such as DaVinci Resolve.

-- By Mai 2025, Linux has just shy under 5% of the desktop market share, with macOS above 15% and Windows still the dominant player at over 70%.
+- As of August 2025, Linux enjoys a share of the global desktop computer market of over 6%, with macOS above 15% and Windows still the dominant player at over 75%.

 -